+ru2n=(-1)n121+j1-2cnwn mod 16, 0≤n<NrepPUSCHMslotsULMRU

 where the binary sequence is defined by clause 7.2 and shall be initialised with at the start of the PUSCH transmission using sub-PRB allocations for BL/CE UEs.
 The quantity is given by Table 5.5.2.1A.2-1 where u=NIDcellmod16 if group hopping is not enabled, and by clause 5.5.2.1A.3 if group hopping is enabled for PUSCH using sub-PRB allocations for BL/CE UEs.

 <Unchanged parts are omitted>